-Promote your event via Facebook and Twitter, and get your supporters and volunteers to do the same.
+If you would like to share your own mill repair project, then the SPAB Mills Section wants to see your photos, join the hashtag #Millsweekend and tag @SPABMillsSection.
+Promote your mill opening event via Facebook, Twitter and Instagram, and get your supporters and volunteers to do the same.
 Copy others from your local area in your tweets and ask them to retweet details.
 We'll of course retweet every National Mills Weekend event we see - find us at @ukmills